geeekho/geeekho/README.md

-# Hi, I am Abm.
-Wajdi Sadouki 👨‍💻
+# Hi, I am Wajdi Sadouki 👨‍💻

 I am a Full Stack Javascript Software Developer and Mobile Development enthusiast.
 I am passionate about technologies and love to learn new things.